|

 is described as a vegetarian, one was seen happily eating a fish.

-Like other Xanthid crabs, it is poisonous and should not be eaten.
+Like most other Xanthid crabs, it is highly

 Status and threats: This crab